mtlynch/mtlynch.io/content/posts/zig-extraneous-build/index.md

 execution time:  162.195µs
 ```

+My test consisted of three commands in a bash pipeline:

+1. `echo` prints a sequence of ten hex-encoded bytes (`0x00`, `0x01`, ...).
+1. `xxd` converts `echo`'s hex-encoded bytes to binary-encoded bytes.
+1. `zig build run` compiles and executes my byte counter program, counting the number of binary-encoded bytes that `xxd` emitted.

+The only difference between `zig build run` and `./zig-oug/bin/count-bytes` was that the second command runs the already-compile app, whereas the first one recompiles the app.

+Again, I was dumbfounded.

-How could cutting out an extra compilation step make the program _slower_?
+How could does an extra compilation step make the program _faster_?

 ## Asking the Zig community for help

 At this point, I was stumped.
-I had read my source code over and over, and I couldn't understand the behavior I was seeting.
+I had read my source code over and over, and I couldn't understand how compiling and running an application could be faster than running the already-compiled binary.

-Zig is still a new language, so my hypothesis was that there was something about Zig I wasn't understanding.
-I thought experienced Zig programmers would look at my program and immediately spot something I'd overlooked.
+Zig is still a new language, so my hypothesis was that there was something about Zig I'd misunderstood.
+Surely, if experienced Zig programmers looked at my program, they'd immediately spot my error.

 I [posted my question on Ziggit](https://ziggit.dev/t/zig-build-run-is-10x-faster-than-compiled-binary/3446?u=mtlynch), a discussion forum for Zig.
 The first few responses said I had a problem with "input buffering" but they didn't have concrete suggestions to fix it or investigate further.